hazelcast/hazelcast-reference-manual/src/WAN/QueueCapacity.md

 For huge clusters or high data mutation rates, you might need to increase the replication queue size.
 The default queue size for replication queues is `10000`.
 This means, if you have heavy put/update/remove rates, you might exceed the queue size so that the oldest, not yet replicated, updates might get lost.
+Note that a separate queue is used for each WAN Replication configured for IMap and ICache.

 Queue capacity can be set for each target cluster by modifying related `WanTargetClusterConfig`.